CS-Usman/Landing-Page-Personal-Project/README.md

 # Compoenents
 HTML - for structure of web<br/>
 CSS - for responsive design of page using flexbox<br/>
-JS - for acttivation of navbar
+JS - for activation of navbar